SergeyKanzhelev/apmtips/source/_posts/2014-12-19-proxy-application-insights-events.markdown

 ```
 You may need to replace "localhost" to the name of machine running fiddler.

 **Redirect application Insights SDK traffic to this proxy.** Here is a piece of XML you need to insert into ApplicationInsights.config file of your application.
 Note, this will work for application Insights SDK 0.12.
-It had different format for previous verisons and may change in future:
+It had different format for previous versions and may change in future:
 ``` xml
 <TelemetryChannel>
 	<InProcess>